realA10001986/Time-Circuits-Display/README.md

 - ["Return from Time Travel"](#time-travel): Return to real present time easily
 - ["Decorative mode"](#time-cycling): Movie-accurate time travel times displayed in *destination time* and *last time departed* displays, and cycled in configurable interval
 - [World Clock mode](#world-clock-mode): Show current time in different time zones in *destination time* and/or *last time departed* displays
+- [Presentation mode](): Show a fixed time in *Present Time* display instead of a running clock.
+Helpful for filming or museums.
 - [Alarm function](#how-to-set-up-the-alarm): Daily alarms, with weekday selection
 - [Count-down timer](#count-down-timer): Count down from up to 99 minutes
 - [Yearly/monthly reminder](#yearlymonthly-reminder): Get a yearly or monthly acoustic reminder